guoqianglan/guoqianglan.github.io/_pages/about.md

     * Build LSTM neutral network to forecast the remaining useful life of the turbine engines based on their multivariate-time-series sensor data
   * Reaserch associate (part-time), 2019-present
     * Manage academic cloud, database, and computation workflow
+	* Apply artificial intelligent to facilitate new material discovery